tarantool/doc/doc/dev_guide/c_style_guide_new.rst

-If you have a function or variable which may potentially go unused in a particular configuration, and the compiler would warn about its definition going unused, mark the definition as __maybe_unused rather than wrapping it in a preprocessor conditional.
+If you have a function or variable which may potentially go unused in a particular configuration, and the compiler would warn about its definition going unused, do not compile it and use #if for this.
 (However, if a function or variable *always* goes unused, delete it.)

 Within code, where possible, use the IS_ENABLED macro to convert a Kconfig symbol into a C boolean expression, and use it in a normal C conditional: